hyperupcall-projects/sauerkraut/README.md

 # Ten <!-- omit from toc -->

-Ten will be / is a static site generator / content management system / web framework solution.
+Ten will be a static site generator / content management system / web framework solution.
 I created it because:

 - I want my website code to last for decades
   - Frameworks like Hugo, Zola, etc. will eventually go the way of Jekyll